noughtmare/breitnerbench/README.md

 ## On my machine

-The fastest is `isOrdered5` with a close runner up being `isOrdered12`.
+The fastest is the specialized version of `isOrdered5`, otherwise the fastest is `isOrdered12`.
+Specialization of `isOrdered12` does not decrease the running time significantly.

 The slowest are `isOrdered1` and `isOrdered2`, which seem to be compiled to the same optimized binary code.

 Here are all the results with GHC 8.10.1 and `-O2`: